Welcome to FASD Research Project!

 - Living with FASD: This multi-province partnership includes collaborations in BC and Saskatchewan that focus on the lived experiences of people with FASD and includes group interviews, community-based arts and participatory action research.
-Click here for preliminary analysis of interviews.
+Contact us for infographics available free of charge.
+Preliminary findings forthcoming.

-Initially this page was created in Fall 2013, to distribute already-available information between different communities, organizations and networks in response to request for information when Dr. Stewart interviewed police and community organizations.
+Initially this page was created in Fall 2013, in response to requests for information when Dr. Stewart interviewed police and community organizations.
 The goal was to provide resources to frontline workers and a broader audience as part of Dr. Stewart’s SSHRC-sponsored research that ran from 2012-2015.
-Since 2015, Dr. Stewart has expanded her research to now include complex needs in the justice system alongside a research project that focuses directly on the lived experiences of those that have FASD as part of a participatory action research approach to investigating FASD.
-In the coming months you will be able to find more information about these other two projects, preliminary findings and further resources.
+Since 2015, Dr. Stewart has expanded her research to place an emphasis on the social justice issues that are often central in discussions about FASD and this is informed by the lived experiences of those that have FASD alongside the perspectives of their families and caregivers.
+In the coming months you will be able to find more information about preliminary findings, new research and further resources.

 Until then, the website contains information on workshops and events and resources pertinent to professionals who work with individuals that have FASD.
 There is also a section about FASD in the news, as well as podcasts and research findings.